Toys and stuff

 Overall

-A brilliant toy to stretch you and your bunnies imagination.
-You can set it out differently again and again and it can be easily packed away when not needed.
+A brilliant toy that will add a new dimension to your rabbits living space and best of all it can be easily packed away when not needed.

 Fun: Irrisistable!